 - Weight: 2.88 ounces

-This beehive feeder by Mann Lake is an entrance feeder that is easy to use and install.
+This beehive feeder by Mann Lake is an entrance hive feeder that is easy to use and install.

 It has all the essential features needed for an effective bee hive feeder.
 It is lightweight and made out of sturdy materials coupled with a design that is easy to the eyes.
 Since this is an entrance feeder, you can check the feed level without having to disturb or open the hive.

 The feeder is constructed 3.21 inches wide and is very convenient for use and when you are cleaning.
 You do not even have to buy another specific jar because you can always go for any mason jar you have in your kitchen, and if you do not have one, you can always buy cheap ones in the store.

-However, like most entrance feeders, this product is not recommended for winter feeding.
+However, like most entrance feeding systems for bees, this product is not recommended for winter feeding.

-This bee feeder by Mann Lake is perhaps the most popular choice among beekeepers and enthusiasts, and there is definitely a reason for that.
+This entrance feeder by Mann Lake is perhaps the most popular choice among beekeepers and enthusiasts, and there is definitely a reason for that.

 Not only is the product affordable and light, but it is also very sturdy so you really can use this unit for a long time.
 As one of the highest-rated bee feeders in the market, the product prides itself as with its durable materials that will surely last for years.